A lot of people tell me that the thing they feel more complicated to draw is the hands!

-The problem was the part of figuring out the position and how to draw it.
+The problem was the part of figuring out the position and how to draw the hands.

 UPDATE: If you’re interested in watching this in video format, I’ve added a section to my Figure Drawing course teaching you how to draw Hands step by step!
 Grab it here with a discount: Introduction to Figure Drawing.